A B O U T /

 “To me, the ocean and making art were one in the same.
 An inherent expression of spirit, fun, nature, and freedom.”

 It was around this time I realized this was what I wanted to do… surf and create art.
 I knew these were the things that ultimately made me happy.
 When I was about 17 I caught my first job towards making that dream a reality.
 A spot opened up at Roberts Surfboards for an airbrusher.
 The first board Rob had me paint was for one of his team riders who was headed to Indonesia on a photo trip.
-The photos from the trip made it into the surf mags with some great shots of the board.
+The photos from the trip made it into the surf mags with some great shots of the board I painted.
 I was stoked!
 I worked on and off for Roberts for the next few years, before and after classes at Ventura College and during the summer, and I continue to do some graphic work for Rob today.
 It was awesome to be a part of the whole surfboard making process.
 It gave me insight into the core of surfing and I was able to experiment riding different types of boards all the time.

 My dad is an avid fisherman and owned a fly fishing company.
 By the time I was 18 and out of high school, I had traveled a lot of the Western U.S., Mexico several times, Costa Rica, Panama and Belize, either on family fishing trips, or surf trips with friends.
 I was born with a travel bug.